warg-void/Wolf/README.md

 # Wolf — C++ Neural Net Library

 Wolf is a barebones C++23 neural network implementation with a clean CMake setup and runnable examples.
 Trains a fully connected network to **~96% accuracy on MNIST** in 3 epochs on CPU without any external ML frameworks.
+It is also optimized for CPU and has been tested to run *4x* faster than pytorch's CPU.

 # [Documentation](https://warg-void.github.io/wolf-docs/)